NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of Sphere
+.. table:: Parameters for defining a sphere

     +------------------+--------------------------------+
     | Parameters       | Descriptions                   |